Crafts | Kids

 Even if you don’t have an entire craft room available and you’re just going to be using the dining room table or the floor, I recommend trying to use the same place every time you sit down to craft together.

-John Medina (a developmental molecular biologist) writes in Brain Rules that the location in which we learn something is incredibly important for retaining that knowledge, and that includes motor skills and creativity.
+John Medina (a developmental molecular biologist) writes in Brain Rules that the location in which we learn something is incredibly important for retaining that knowledge, and that includes fine motor skills and creativity.

 “Neurons that fire together, wire together” – we want to replicate as many of the environmental cues as possible to really promote learning, which brings us to our next tip.